singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 <script src="https://gist.github.com/singh1114/e33ef5764df3476bf7a6c83cf3e9359d.js"></script>

-This seems to be self-explanatory.
-If you still have questions, feel free to post them in the comment section.
+This is how you will create a route in your Nodejs app.

 The cool thing about this is you can at any time integrate your own checks into this.

-## Edit 1: Using Joi as a alternative to adding request parameter validator
+## Using Joi as a alternative to adding request parameter validator

-I later found that you can use Joi for adding validations to parameters.
+I later found that you can use [Joi](https://github.com/hapijs/joi) for adding validations to parameters.
 This is a good option and you can use it if you want.

-## Edit 2: Writing tests for simple request parameter validation middleware
+## Writing tests for simple request parameter validation middleware

 One of my colleagues asked me to write tests for this framework as this was going to be used at a lot of places and I agreed with him.
 But I was a little skeptical on how can we test this framework.
 After some Googling and StackOverflowing, I was able to test this framework.
 Here is the code for this.